syedumerahmedcode/primefaces/README.md

 - Using _@ManagedBean_ along with _ManagedProperty("#{helloSpringService}")_ means that beans are managed by JSF Runtime.
 However, if we use _@Component_ along with _@Autowired_, then beans are managed by Spring framework.

+- _ManagedBean_ is created for each request i.e. it has request scope whereas _@Component_ is Singleton.

+ - In order to make @Compomnent behave with a request scope, we need to add @Scope("request").